vorSherer/code-301-prework/README.md

 *For reference, these instructions are taken from the following documentation: http://www.postgresqltutorial.com/install-postgresql/*

-**NOTE: If you are running Windows 8 or 10, you need to create a Windows users with administrator role e.g., postgres and use this user to run the installation file.**
+**NOTE: If you are running Windows 8 or 10, you need to create a Windows user with administrator role e.g., postgres and use this user to run the installation file.**

 - Your **Default** database super user is: *postgres*
 - You will be asked to enter and confirm a database password.